rfinotti/join_domain/README.md

  # Join Domain Script

 This script automates the process of joining a Linux machine to a Windows Active Directory domain.
-It is specifically designed for Linux Mint 21.1 and provides an interactive setup for domain join, user configuration, and other related tasks.
+It is specifically designed for Linux bases OS (Desktop and Server) and provides an interactive setup for domain join, user configuration, and other related tasks.

 ## Table of Contents
 - [Features](#features)